 I figure I get enough strength training by lifting and holding my infant daughter a few hundred times a day, but cardio and flexibility I need to work on.
 For my 30 days of exercising every day I can choose between 30 minutes of running or yoga, or I can walk for an hour.
-These choices will allow me to balance the impact of running with the stretching and restorative benefits of yoga (as opposed to a 30 day running challenge—my knees would never forgive me!)
+These choices will allow me to balance the impact of running with the stretching and restorative benefits of yoga.
+(If I did a 30 day running challenge—my knees would never forgive me!)

 So that’s it for the excuses.
 I’m going to exercise every day for 30 days in August.
 (Yes, I know August has 31 days.)
 I expect to have more energy overall and perhaps I’ll even lose an inch of that postpartum tummy.

 Here are my 30 Day Workout Challenge results:

 The 30 Day Workout Challenge was a success—I exercised every day in August.
 The first run was the hardest and my nose and lungs burned a little, but not enough to slow me down.
 It felt amazing to run again.
 Suddenly all my little cells were getting oxygen.
 Every last nook and cranny of my body was infused with breath.
 I knew I hadn’t run in months, but getting my heart rate up and breath going made me realize I hadn’t breathed in months!

 Running was one of the most powerful experiences during this 30 day workout challenge.
 While running, there is no doubt that you are alive.
 And if there is just one thing to be grateful for, then being alive is a great place to start.
 When you volunteer to run, you are honoring your life.

 Choosing to exercise every day to improve your health and well being shows that you value your life.